lukesnc/arch-wsl/README.md

 ### Configure pacman

-In `/etc/pacman.conf` I like to enable `Color` and disalbe `NoProgressBar` and `VerbosePkgLists`.
+In `/etc/pacman.conf` I like to enable `Color` and disable `NoProgressBar` and `VerbosePkgLists`.
 This way it looks more like how pacman comes by default on desktop.

 ### Generate locale